Prefer to save or print this information and take it with you? Download the ebook version.

 - Optimize your product listing page to improve conversion rates

-How Can I Get Help With My Amazon Ads?
+How Can I Get Help With My Amazon Advertising Management?

 At a certain point, every successful Amazon seller will need help with their Amazon ads.
-The Amazon ad ecosystem is incredibly complex and the number of calculations needed to optimize bidding quickly gets out of hand.
+The Amazon ad ecosystem is incredibly complex and the number of calculations needed to optimize bidding quickly gets out of hand, particularly with the more products to market you introduce.

 Teikametrics can help.
-Build campaigns optimized for your goals using our software, and then set our bidder to automatically respond to market trends and meet those goals.
-It will also identify performing keywords so you can move them from auto to manual campaigns and refine match taps to give you the best control over how you bid on each keyword.
+Build campaigns optimized for your goals using our software, and then set our bidder to automatically respond to market trends and meet such goals.
+It will also identify performing keywords, so you can move them from auto to manual campaigns and refine match tabs to give you the best control over how you bid on each keyword.

-Our software is designed to automate your workflows, save you time on advertising, and make your ads profitable.
-With low prices and a 30-day free trial it’s a risk-free option to take control of your Amazon advertising.
+Our software is designed to automate your workflows, save you time on advertising, and make your ads significantly more profitable.
+With low prices and a 30-day free trial, it’s a risk-free option to take control of your Amazon advertising.